Dr. Benjamin Cory & Sarah Braly

 Dr. Benjamin Cory, aged 70, back row center, Sarah Braly Cory aged 61 to the Doctor's right

 Sarah's mother, the Braly Matriarch Susan Hyde Braly in center on chair.
+The Rev. John E. Braly passed in 1880.

-THREE GENERATIONS & the "Tribe of Benjamin"
+THREE GENERATIONS and the "Tribe of Benjamin"

 Standing from left to right son John Braly Cory and wife Nellie [Buck] Cory, daughter Mary [Cory] Ledyard and husband Francis Ledyard, Sarah Braly Cory and Benjamin Cory [Matriarch Susan Braly seated inbetween], daughter Lizzie [Cory] Ledyard (her husband Henry Childs Ledyard is not pictured), son Lewis Lincoln Cory and wife Carrie [Martin] Cory, daughter Edith [Cory] Alexander and seated next to her by the pole is husband William Alexander; and 3 daughters; bottom stair Susan; above her Harriet, and Sarah.